-Liard River Hot Springs Provincial Park is located at Historic Mile 496 (kilometer 765) on the Alaska Highway.
+Liard River Hot Springs Provincial Park is located at Historic Mile 496 (kilometre 765) on the Alaska Highway.
 Aka, it’s basically on the border of BC and the Yukon.
-It’s a wonderful place to spend a night camping and to take full advantage of the beautiful hot springs located in BC’s vast wilderness.
-It was a highlight on our recent northern BC motorcycle road trip and I know I’ll be back!
+It’s a wonderful place to spend a night camping and to take full advantage of the nearby hot springs.
+It was a highlight on my northern BC trip this past summer!

 Liard River Hot Springs

-If you’re into hot springs — which, I’ll be honest, it would be weird if you weren’t — you’ll definitely want to visit the second largest hot springs in Canada!
-Liard Hot Springs is second only to Fairmont Hot Springs, which is also located in BC.
-However, Liard is actually the largest natural hot springs in Canada.
+If you’re into hot springs — which, I’ll be honest, it would be weird if you weren’t — you’ll definitely wanna visit the second-largest hot springs in Canada!
+Liard Hot Springs is second only to Fairmont Hot Springs.
+But, Liard is actually the largest natural hot springs in the country.
+Pretty cool, eh?

 The day-use area gives you access to many of the same facilities as the full campground, including the hot springs, playground, toilets, picnic area, and potable water.
-Many people stop for only a few hours to enjoy Liard River Hot Springs, but I highly recommend actually camping here.
-It gives you more time to enjoy the peaceful, relaxing waters and check out the area!
+Many people stop for only a few hours to enjoy Liard Hot Springs, but I think you should actually camp here.
+You’ll have more time to enjoy the peaceful, relaxing waters and check out the area!
 Plus, we all deserve to slow down a little.
 Breathe in that fresh air and leave the road behind for a moment.

-Liard River Hot Springs campground is open year-round and full facilities are available from May 1 through September 30.
-There are 53 sites, 21 of which are reservable.
-The rest are first-come first-serve.
-If you want to make a reservation, you’ll need to do it through Discover Camping.
+The Liard River campground is open year-round, but full facilities are only available from May 1 through September 30.
+There are 53 sites; 21 are reservable and the rest are first-come-first-serve.
+If you wanna make a reservation, you can do it through Discover Camping.

 The campground fills quickly during the summer, so if you wanna nab a first-come-first-serve site, you gotta be on the ball.
-Checkout is 11 am, so aim to be at the campground shortly after to increase your chance of getting a site.
-We arrived at 11:45 am and had our pick of about half the campground.
+Checkout is 11 am, so try to arrive shortly after.
+We got there at 11:45 am and had our pick of about half the campground.
 There’s also a large overflow area across the highway that has a few fire rings, pit toilets, and dumpsters.
 Not the nicest, but it’s better than nothing!

 The campsites at Liard River Hot Springs campground are awesome!
-They’re large, always freshly raked, and very private with plenty of space and trees between them, which makes them very private.
+They’re large, always freshly raked, and very private with plenty of space and trees between them.
 The picnic tables and fire rings are well maintained and every site is pretty level which made it easy to sleep in tents.
-Some people have reported highway noise from sites near the road, but it generally quiets down in the evening.
+Some people have mentioned highway noise from sites near the road, but it generally quiets down in the evening.

-The sites are large enough to accommodate RVs and trailers up to 32’.
-They are back-in only and have no hookups.
-You can get potable water from the tap near the entrance, but it’s not an ideal place to fill up because your trailer would block the road.
+The sites are also big enough to accommodate RVs and trailers up to 32’.
+They’re back-in only and have no hookups, but you can get potable water from the tap near the entrance.
+However, it’s not an ideal place to fill up because your trailer would block the road.

-Campsites are $26 per night for both the main campground and overflow.
-During the winter, it’s reduced to $16 per night.
-Your camping fee includes access to Liard Hot Springs, which is such a great deal!
-In many other places, your camping and pool fees are separate.
+Campsites are $26 per night for both the main campground and overflow, but during the winter it’s reduced to $16.
+Your camping fee also includes access to Liard Hot Springs, which is an awesome deal because camping and pool fees are usually separate.

 If you’re only visiting for the day, day-use passes are $5 for adults, $3 for kids, or $10 for families.
 If you visit lots, you might wanna get an annual pass because they’re $10 for adults and $20 for families.

-You can pay for camping and day-use at the gate house, which doubles as the local visitor centre.
-The staff are very friendly and are happy to answer your questions!
+You can pay for camping and day-use at the gatehouse, which doubles as the local visitor centre.
+The staff are super friendly and happy to answer your questions!
 Your fees go towards the park by funding services, staff, and maintenance.
-Keep in mind that you can only pay in cash and you’ll be outta luck if you only have a card.
+Just keep in mind that you can only pay in cash and you’ll be outta luck if you only have a card.

 The Liard River Hot Springs campground has limited services.
-There are no hookups, cell service, wifi, or showers available.
-That’s not to say you’re left without any amenities or services!
+There are no hookups, cell service, wifi, or showers.
+You’re left without any amenities or services, though!
 There are picnic tables and fire rings with grates in every site, potable water, pit toilets, trash cans, a great playground, and picnic shelters.
-There’s also a book swap located inside the gate house (or $2 per book if you don’t have one to swap).
+There’s also a book swap inside the gatehouse (or $2 per book if you don’t have one to swap).

-During the off-season (October 1 through April 30), potable water isn’t available.
+During the off-season (October 1 through April 30), you won’t be able to get potable water.

 If you absolutely need a taste of home, you can get wifi and rent showers at the lodge across the highway.
-A word of caution: don’t expect a lightning speed internet connection and be grateful for the shower, since there aren’t many places for one along the Alaska Highway.
+Don’t expect a lightning speed internet connection, though, and be grateful for the shower because there aren’t many places for one along the Alaska Highway.

 There are very limited food options in the area.
 If you don’t bring your own food, your only convenient option is the Liard Hot Springs Lodge across the highway which has a convenience store and restaurant.
-There are additional options available at Muncho Lake Provincial Park, which is about an hour away.
+There are other options at Muncho Lake Provincial Park, but it’s about an hour away.

 The convenience store has very few options and we found it quite expensive; we paid $2.50 each for Mr Noodle cups.
-The simple, sit-down restaurant is a much better option if you’re looking to fill up after a long day on the road.
-They offer a decent selection of food, but don’t offer any special dietary options or fancy meals.
+The simple, sit-down restaurant, though, is a much better option if you’re looking to fill up after a long day on the road.
+There’s a decent selection of food but no special dietary options or fancy meals.
 It’s also a little expensive, but that’s not surprising considering the extremely remote location in northern BC.
 We were just happy to have a warm meal after a few long days on the road!

-The campground also has bear storage lockers, which I highly recommend using if you’re sleeping in a tent.
+The campground also has bear storage lockers, which you should definitely take advantage of if you’re sleeping in a tent.